 BAKER DONELSON

-EXPAND YOUR EXPECTATIONS\
+EXPAND YOUR EXPECTATIONS"

-July 2015

-This is an advertisement.
+July 2015 This is an advertisement.

 New Obligations Imposed by Florida's 2015 Tenant Protection Act, continued homeowners association liens or county and municipal liens.
 Also unclear is whether the new law's obligations are imputed from an assignor of a foreclosure sale bid to an assignee.
 Finally, there may be unintended market consequences of forcing the purchaser into the role of landlord by increasing the time and risk of purchasing a foreclosed property.
 A majority of foreclosed properties in Florida are purchased by the foreclosing lender at foreclosure sale.
 Therefore, lenders, their REO departments and their vendors should be aware of these new obligations, confirm whether foreclosed Florida properties are subject to residential leases and provide tenants with notice and 30 days to vacate as appropriate.
 If you have questions or concerns about how this new law may affect your business operations, please contact a Baker Donelson attorney in the Consumer Finance Litigation and Compliance practice group, and we can assist you with your compliance.

-Periodic Statements to Borrowers Required Even if Mortgage Loans Have Been Accelerated or Are in Litigation By Sarah Carrier and Sarah-Nell Walsh
+Periodic Statements to Borrowers Required Even if Legal Status of Mortgage Loans Are in Transition By Sarah Carrier and Sarah-Nell Walsh

-A new Truth In Lending Act (TILA) regulation, 12 C.F.R. § 1026.41, enacted pursuant to the Dodd-Frank Wall Street Reform Act requires mortgage servicers to send periodic statements to residential loan consumers.
+A new Truth In Lending Act (TILA) regulation, 12 C.F.R. § 1026.41, enacted pursuant to the Dodd-Frank Wall Street Reform Act, is set to become effective October 1, 2015.
+This regulation requires mortgage servicers to send periodic statements to residential loan consumers.
 In accordance with TILA's broad purpose of protecting consumers, these statements should be sent even when loans are in litigation or have been accelerated.
 According to the regulators, complicated situations such as when loans "have been accelerated, sent to foreclosure, or that are in the bankruptcy process," are "often precisely when a consumer most needs the periodic statement."
-Also, given 12 C.F.R. § 1026.41 does not implicitly repeal other servicing rules, the Fair Debt Collection Practices Act (FDCPA), the Real Estate Settlement Procedures Act (RESPA), and other applicable regulations should be simultaneously complied with.
+Also, given that 12 C.F.R. § 1026.41 does not implicitly repeal other servicing rules, servicers should simultaneously comply with the Fair Debt Collection Practices Act (FDCPA), the Real Estate Settlement Procedures Act (RESPA), and other applicable regulations.
 See Morton v.
 Mancari, 417 U.S. 535, 550, 94, 94 S. Ct.
 2474, 41 L. Ed.
 2d 290 (1974); Kelliher v.
 Target Nat'l Bank, 826 F. Supp.
 2d 1324, 1329 (M.D.
 Fla.
 2011).
-The only exemptions to this periodic statement requirement are (1) Reverse Mortgages, (2) Time Share Plans, (3) Coupon Books, (4) Small Servicers (generally those servicing 5,000 or fewer mortgage loans), and (5) Consumers in Bankruptcy.
+The only exemptions to this periodic statement requirement are (1) reverse mortgages, (2) time share plans, (3) coupon books, (4) small servicers (generally those servicing 5,000 or fewer mortgage loans) and (5) consumers in bankruptcy.

 BAKER DONELSON

-EXPAND YOUR EXPECTATIONS\
+EXPAND YOUR EXPECTATIONS

 July 2015

 This is an advertisement.